Ireland Things to Do

 Founded in the 6th century by St. Kevin, Glendalough means the Glen of the Two Lakes, it is one of the most popular tourist sites in Ireland, is also known for the Braveheart wedding scenes and all the romantic scenes from 'PS I Love You', this is where Hilary Swank met Gerard Butler for the first time.

-The North of Ireland is a must see of any one travelling to Ireland.
-Belfast is the capital of Northen Ireland and the birth place of the Titanic.
+The North of Ireland is a must see of anyone travelling to Ireland.
+Belfast is the capital of Northen Ireland and the birthplace of the Titanic.
 Take a famous Black Taxi tour of the Falls and Shankill Roads along with murals of troubled times and the peace wall.
-Visit The Titanic Experience, take the amazing journey from start to finish one of the world’s most famous and at the time biggest ships.
+Visit The Titanic Experience, take the incredible journey from start to finish one of the world’s most famous and at the time biggest ships.

 After the great potato famine of 1847 – 1851, the landscape of Connemara was left barren.
-However this picturesque wilderness of Ireland will not disappoint you it is also one of Irelands national parks.
-Made famous by blockbuster movies such as the Quite Man with John Wayne & Maureen O’Hara and the Guard with Brendan Gleeson.
+However, this picturesque wilderness of Ireland will not disappoint you; it is also one of Ireland's national parks.
+It is made famous by blockbuster movies such as the Quiet Man with John Wayne & Maureen O’Hara and the Guard with Brendan Gleeson.
 The fabulous lakes of the Gaelic speaking South Connemara and stone walls of deserted valleys of North and West Connemara will transport you to another time.

-One of Irelands most beautiful and well known towns.
+Ireland's most beautiful and well-known towns.
 Browse the boutiques and book shops, or take a break for a coffee in one of our many cafes.
-Explore one of the oldest castles in Ireland, Malahide Castle and discover more about the Talbot family who called the castle their home for up to 800 years.
-Reopened in 2012. with a state of the art visitor’s centre along with accessible gardens this is a must for all horticultural enthusiasts.
+Explore one of the oldest castles in Ireland, Malahide Castle and discover more about the Talbot family who called the castle their home for up to 800 years — reopened in 2012.
+With a state of the art visitor’s centre along with open gardens, this is a must for all horticultural enthusiasts.